-When comparing auto insurance coverage, there are several ways in which you could save money on your premiums - and for those who don't drive their vehicle very often, the low mileage discount could be a great way to keep more money in your pocket.
+When shopping for auto insurance, there are several ways in which you could save money on your premiums -- and for those who don't drive their vehicle very often, the low mileage discount could be a great way to keep more money in your pocket.

 Typically, people who qualify for the low mileage discount may also be able to obtain several other auto insurance premium discounts as well - so it pays to inquire as to any and all that you may be entitled to.